GregHattJr/malt/readme.md

       help <command>    Print the specified command's help text and exit.

 Run `ark help <command>` to view the help text for a specific command.

-## Installation

-Install directly from the Python Package Index using `pip`:

-    $ pip install ark

-Ark requires Python 3.5 or later.